MXE (MPC eXecution Environment)

 Understand how computations flow from queue to callback

-Write Confidential Instructions
+Write Encrypted Instructions

 Learn Arcis and write encrypted business logic